Graduate Certificate in Project Management

 Our academics at the University of Waikato have international research expertise in the field of project management.
 We have developed this course in consultation with practising project managers in New Zealand to ensure the content is up-to-date and industry-focused.

 You'll be studying at Waikato Management School, which is ranked in the world's top 251-300 universities for Business & Management Studies (QS World University Subject Rankings 2020).

-A bachelor's degree (or equivalent) in any subject, with at least a B-minus grade average across the 300-level papers; or can demonstrate equivalent practical, professional or scholarly experience of an appropriate kind.
+A bachelor's degree (or equivalent) in any subject, with at least a B-minus grade average across the 300-level papers.

 |Months:||4 months (full-time) or 9 months+ (part-time)|